Be a League Volunteer

 -assisting DMV clients with using their MyVote kiosks

--working with high schools, UW–Madison, and Madison College to prepare students to vote
+-working with high schools, UW–Madison, Madison College, and Edgewood University to prepare students to vote

 • Community Resources